jooniku/tsoha/README.md

 * Admin users can delete all posts, but not edit
 * Users can add profile picture
 * Posts can include images
+* Users can search for threads or posts

 ## Possible future application functions